The Bankrate promise

 Listing agents help you market and sell your home.
 Selling agents help you find and buy one.
 And while their titles might sound similar, their roles in the transaction are quite different.
 If you’re serious about buying or selling a home, it’s a good idea to familiarize yourself with the role each type of agent plays, and the advantages of having one in your corner.

-What is a listing agent?
+What does a listing agent do?

-What is a selling agent?
+What does a selling agent do?

-Do you really need one (or the other?)
+Do you really need one (or the other)?